yuhexiong/machine-learning-lecture-note/2025/0221_01_Lecture1-How-Machine-Learning-Gave-Rise-to-Generative-AI_eng.md

 z_t = f_\theta(z_1, z_2, \ldots, z_{t-1})
 $$

-We aim to find a parameter set \( \theta \) such that the function \( f \) produces a probability distribution where the correct token has the highest probability according to the training data.
+We aim to find a parameter set $\theta$ such that the function $f$ produces a probability distribution where the correct token has the highest probability according to the training data.

 ## Multi-Task Model